pchain-org/pweb3/docs/web3.rst

 Web3
 ====

-    The Web3 class is a wrapper to house all Ethereum related modules.
+    The Web3 class is a wrapper to house all Pchain related modules.

 Initiating of Web3